writethedocs/www/docs/conf/eu/2017/welcome-wagon.rst

 Hello!

-We’re Kendall and Lou, your Welcome Wagon!
-We’re glad you’re coming to the 2017 Write the Docs conference!
+We're Kendall and Lou, your Welcome Wagon!
+We're glad you're coming to the 2017 Write the Docs conference!

 .. raw:: html

    <img src="/_static/img/2017/eu/welcome-wagon.jpg" />

-Feel free to email us or send us a message on Google Hangouts if there’s anything we can do to make your Write the Docs experience easier.
+Feel free to email us or send us a message on Google Hangouts if there's anything we can do to make your Write the Docs experience easier.
 You can reach us at praguewelcomewagon@gmail.com.

-We’ve gathered important stuff here that will help you navigate the conference like a pro, make you feel more at home, and help you to manage the constant flow of information.
+We've gathered important stuff here that will help you navigate the conference like a pro, make you feel more at home, and help you to manage the constant flow of information.

 The Welcome Wagon events warm up new attendees and connect them with people, both veterans and other first-timers.
 Strategies and pro tips provide ways you can make the most of the conference.